GRADE AVERAGE SCHOLARSHIP AWARDS

 Targeted prevention programs and support

-We ensure timely and effective identification of students who would benefit from targeted support and ensure appropriate referral to support services by:
+We recognize some children and young people are at a risk of experiencing poor mental health.
+We work closely in supporting the emotional and mental health needs of our students and ensure timely and effective identification of students who would benefit from targeted support and ensure appropriate referral to support services by:

 Confidentiality